Milhaus1911/Milhaus1911/README.md

 ### Hi there 👋
+I'm currently an IT specialist in Auckland, New Zealand, which I've been doing since 2018 after I completed a BSc in Computer Science and Physics at UoA.

+My goal is to use my Github [pages](milhaus1911.github.io) (theres just a place holder there at the moment) as a blog and record of projects I've worked on.
+My current intrests is mainly in cyber security, but will  post about anything I find interesting really.

+I can be reached on Twitter @laytso

 <!--
 **Milhaus1911/Milhaus1911** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.